boostercloud/booster/docs/README.md

 The base URL of all these endpoints is the `httpURL` output of your application.
 See the ["Application Outputs"](#application-outputs) section to know more.

-#### Sign-up
+##### Sign-up
 Users can use this endpoint to register in your application and get a role assigned to them.
 Only roles that filled `signUpMethods` with valid entries can be used upon sign-up.
 After calling this endpoint, the registration isn't completed yet.
 Users that sign up with their emails will receive a confirmation link in their inbox.
 They just need to click it to confirm their registration.
 Users that sign up with their phones will receive a confirmation code as an SMS message.
+That code needs to be sent back using the [confirmation endpoint](#confirm-sign-up)

 ![confirmation email](./img/sign-up-verificaiton-email.png)
 ![email confirmed](./img/sign-up-confirmed.png)